 By Ed Staskus

-Corporal JT Markunas was stationed in Charlottetown with the Queens RCMP detachment.
+JT Markunas was stationed in Charlottetown with the Queens RCMP detachment.
 He was a grade above constable, but still pulled service in a police pursuit vehicle.
-He didn’t mind the car he had drawn today, although he could have done without the blue velour interior.
+He didn’t mind the car he had drawn today, not at all.
+He could have done without the blue velour interior.
 It was plenty fast enough, though.

-He lived in a small rented two-bedroom farmhouse in Milton, where he had planted a root garden.
+He rented a two-bedroom farmhouse in Milton.
+It was small.
+The appliances had been updated and it sported a new roof.
+He planted a root garden.
 His parents were pleased when they saw the photograph of beets, turnips, and carrots that he mailed them.
 JT was from Sudbury, Ontario and Prince Edward Island was his third assignment since joining the force.
 His first assignment had been at Fort Resolution in the Northwest Territories.
-He missed Sudbury, but he didn’t miss Fort Resolution.
+He missed Sudbury but didn’t miss Fort Resolution.

 When he was a child, the Canadian Pacific hauled ore on tracks behind their house.
-When the train wailed, he wailed right back.
-When he was a boy American astronauts practiced out in the city’s hinterland, where the landscape resembled the moon.
-When he grew up, he trained for the RCMP at a boot camp in Regina.
-He was surprised to see women at the camp, the first ones allowed into the force.
-They kissed the Bible and signed their names, like all the recruits, and wore the traditional red serge when on parade, but they also wore skirts and high heels and carried a hand clutch.
+When the trains wailed, he wailed right back.
+When he was a boy, astronauts from the USA trained for their moon landings in the hinterland, where the landscape resembled the moon.
+After he grew up, he trained for the RCMP at a boot camp in Regina.
+He was surprised to see women at the camp, the first ones ever allowed on the force.
+They kissed the Bible and signed their names, like all the recruits, and wore the traditional red serge when on parade, but they wore skirts and high heels and carried a hand clutch, too.

-JT was sitting in his blue and white Mustang Interceptor.
+He was sitting in his blue and white Mustang Interceptor.
 Even though Ford had built more than 10,000 of them since 1982, the RCMP had only gotten 32 of the cars.
 He had one of the two on the island.
 There were lights on the roof, front grille, and rear parcel shelf.
-He was in Cavendish, across the street from the Rainbow Valley amusement park.
+He was in Cavendish, across the street from Rainbow Valley.
 He was watching for speeders, of whom he hadn’t seen any that morning.
 He was thinking of stopping somebody for whatever reason to justify the pursuit car.
 He was also thinking about his second cup of coffee but waiting until he started yawning.
 He thought it was going to happen soon.
-When it did, he would 10-99 the control room and take a break from doing nothing.
+When it did, he would 10-99 the radio room and take a break from doing nothing.

 Cavendish was Anne’s Land.
 It was where “Anne of Green Gables” was set.
 He hadn’t read the book, but doubted it had anything to do with what he could see in all directions.
 The amusement park was named after Lucy Maud Montgomery’s 1919 book “Rainbow Valley.”
 It was waterslides, swan boats, a sea monster, monorail, roller coasters, animatronics, castles and suspension bridges, and a flying saucer gift shop.
-The paratrooper might have been everyone’s favorite ride.
+The paratrooper ride might have been everyone’s favorite, at least if they were children who didn’t know what fear meant.

-Earl Davison was looking for a roller coaster when he found it.
-He was in Pennsylvania hunting for a bargain at a park turning its lights off.
+Earl Davison, the man behind Rainbow Valley, was looking for a roller coaster when he found it.
+He was in Pennsylvania searching for a bargain at a park that had gone bust.
 The coaster seemed to fit the bill at first sight.

 “It’s a terrific ride, but you’ll need to have a good maintenance team to keep ’er running,” the Pennsylvania man said.

 When Earl hemmed and hawed, the man suggested his paratrooper ride instead.
 “It’s the best piece of equipment I have.
-I will sell you that paratrooper ride for $25,000 and we’ll load it for you.”
-By the end of the next day Earl had written a check and the ride was loaded ready to go for the long drive back to PEI.
+I will sell you that paratrooper for $25,000 and we’ll load it for you.”
+By the end of the next day Earl had written a check and the ride was ready to go for the long drive back to Prince Edward Island.
+He crossed his fingers about it fitting on the ferry.

-“We add something new every year,” said Earl.
+“We add something new every year,” Earl said.
 “That’s a rule.”
-The other rule-of-thumb was moms and dads with smiles plastered all over the faces of their children.
+The other rule-of-thumb was smiles plastered all over the faces of children.
 “Some of the memories you hear twenty years later are from people whose parents aren’t with them anymore.
-But they remember their visits to Rainbow Valley and those experiences last a lifetime.”
+But they remember their visits to Rainbow Valley and that lasts a lifetime.”

-When his two-way radio came to life, instructing him to go to Murphy’s Cove to check on a report of a suspicious death, JT hesitated, thinking he should get a coffee first, but quickly decided against it.
-Suspicious deaths were far and few between.
-Homicides happened on Prince Edward Island about once every ten years.
+When his two-way radio came to life, instructing him to go to Murphy’s Cove to check on the report of a suspicious death, JT hesitated, thinking he should get a coffee first, but quickly decided against it.
+Suspicious deaths were far and few between in the province.
+Homicides happened on Prince Edward Island once in a blue moon.
 This might be his only chance to work on one.
 When he drove off it was fast with flashing lights but no siren.
 He reported that the cove was less than ten minutes away.

 Conor Murphy saw the patrol car pull off the road onto the shoulder and tramped down the slope to it.
 Some people called the RCMP Scarlet Guardians.
 Most people in Conor’s neck of the woods called them Gravel Road Cops, after the GRC on their car doors, the French acronym for Royal Canadian Mounted Police.
 Conor didn’t call them anything.
 He had been on the force once and didn’t mess with what they might or might not be.

 JT put his cap on and joining Conor walked up to where Bernie Doiron was waiting beside the tractor.
-When he saw the arm handcuffed to the briefcase, he told Conor and Bernie to not touch anything and walked back to his patrol car.
-He wasn’t sure what code to call in so called in a 10-64, requesting an ambulance, and asked for the commander on duty.
-He described what he had found and was told to sit tight.
+When he saw the arm handcuffed to the briefcase, he told Conor and Bernie to not touch anything and walked back to his pursuit car.
+He wasn’t sure what code to call in, so he requested an ambulance, and asked for the commander on duty.
+He described what he had found and was ordered to sit tight.

 “Yes sir,” he said.